Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/properties/instancing/index.rst

-.. _bpy.types.Object.dupli_type:

 ##############
   Instancing
 ##############

-There are currently four ways in Blender to procedurally instantiate (or duplicate) objects.
+There are currently three ways in Blender to procedurally instantiate (or duplicate) objects.
 These options are located in the :menuselection:`Object --> Instancing` panel.

 Vertices